Michelle DiEmanuele: Career

 She graduated with a bachelor's degree in political science from the University of Waterloo in 1987.
 In 1994, she graduated from the University of Toronto with a master's degree in political science.

 From 2004 to 2008, she served as a deputy minister for the government of Ontario under Premier Dalton McGuinty, where she helped introduce online birth certificate and other digital services to the public, and the first-ever "Money Back Guarantee" for government services in North America.
 During her tenure she was also recognized as the most influential Top 40 under 40 in the past decade, a recognition she first received in 1998.
 In April 2007, she was named the interim head of the Ontario Lottery and Gaming Corporation.
 That year, she was named among the Top 100 most powerful women in Canada by The Globe And Mail.

 After leaving her role in the government, she became president of the Credit Valley Hospital in August 2008.
 She later became president of Trillium Health Partners after Credit Valley merged with the Trillium Health Centre.

+In January 2014, Mississauga Mayor Hazel McCallion announced that DiEmanuele had been appointed Chair of the Healthy City Stewardship Centre, a Mississauga-based partnership to improve the health of the community.

 In 2016, she was included in a Toronto Police Service task force on modernizing the service.

 In late May 2021, she was named Secretary of the Cabinet, replacing the retiring Steven Davidson.
 Premier Doug Ford cited DiEmanuele would lead the government out of COVID-19 pandemic, and jump start the province's economy to create good jobs and strong communities.
-In this role, she oversees government operations and leads more than 60,0000 staff, from deputy ministers to clerks, responsible for implementing policy and providing services throughout the province.
+In this role, she oversees government operations and leads more than 60,000 staff, from deputy ministers to clerks, responsible for implementing policy and providing services throughout the province.

 On January 28, 2025 the Ontario Lieutenant Governor issued a proclamation to dissolve the Legislature, at the request of Premier Ford.
 Effective immediately, the government and the Ontario Public Service, and DiEmanuele overtook conventions traditionally followed during an election period.
 This included obligations to provide professional, neutral and non-partisan service.

 In July 2025, Premier Ford extended DiEmanuele's term for three years.

-Awards and Recognitions
+Awards and recognitions

 DiEmanuele has demonstrated her dedication to public service and contributed significantly to Ontario and Canada.
 Her efforts have been recognized through various accolades.

 She has been recognized as the most influential Top 40 under 40 twice, first in 1998 and again between 2004-2008 for introducing online birth certificate and other digital services to the public.